A Wide and Deep Exploration of Radio-detected Active Galactic Nuclei with Subaru HSC (WERGS). XII. Final Optical Identification of VLASS Radio Sources from the Subaru/HSC-SSP Wide Survey Over 1200 deg$^2$: Catalog Validation and quality assessment

 \subsection{Positional accuracies and match-separation distributions}

 Figure~\ref{fig:sep_hist_3panel} shows the distributions of angular separations for our positional cross-matches.
 By construction, all sources in the Clean VLASS--HSC catalog have an HSC counterpart within $1\farcs0$.
 The VLASS--HSC separations are tightly peaked at small offsets, with a median of $0\farcs199$ and 95\% of the separations within $0\farcs771$ (Table~\ref{tab:sep_stats}).
-For FIRST, 18,444 sources (81.0\%) have counterparts within $2\farcs5$, with a median separation of $0\farcs345$.
-For LoTSS DR3, 16,167 sources (71.0\%) are matched within the same radius, with a median separation of $0\farcs637$.
+For FIRST, 18,444 sources (81.0\% of the Clean VLASS--HSC sample) have counterparts within $2\farcs5$, with a median separation of $0\farcs345$.
+For LoTSS, 16,167 sources (71.0\% of the Clean VLASS--HSC sample) are matched within the same radius, with a median separation of $0\farcs637$.
 These separation distributions indicate that our cross-matching procedure yields reliable positional associations across the three surveys.

 For the VLASS--HSC matches, however, Figure~\ref{fig:sep_hist_3panel} also suggests that the separation distribution becomes much flatter toward larger radii.
 To examine this behavior more directly, Figure~\ref{fig:vlass_hsc_radial_density} shows the radial surface density of HSC sources around VLASS positions, $dN/dA$, as a function of angular separation.
 The surface density shows a pronounced central excess at small separations, whereas it approaches an approximately constant level at larger separations.
 This outer, nearly constant component is consistent with the contribution from random associations with unrelated HSC sources.
 The adopted matching radius of $1.0''$ therefore includes the bulk of genuine counterparts while limiting contamination from chance alignments.
 This interpretation is also consistent with the empirical contamination estimate presented in Appendix~A, which gives $f_{\rm contam}(1.0'') \lesssim 0.1$.